 Who Has Access to Oklahoma Vital Records?

 Technically, birth and death records are Oklahoma public records.
-Nonetheless, they have to be at least 125 years old and 50 years old respectively before someone can request them.
-Plus, one needs to submit identification, an application, and payment to obtain them.4 Marriage and divorce records are accessible by the public.
+Nonetheless, they have to be at least 125 years old and 50 years old, respectively, before someone can request them.
+Plus, one needs to submit identification, an application, and payment to obtain them.4 Marriage and divorce records are accessible to the public.

-On the other hand, marriage and divorce records are accessible by the public and the map below shows the divorce rates in every Oklahoma county per the US Census.
+On the other hand, marriage and divorce records are accessible to the public, and the map below shows the divorce rates in every Oklahoma county per the US Census.

 Although these vital records are publicly accessible, if someone wants to guard their privacy they can get their divorce records sealed.